NathanHawks/SR1eGameBot/README.md

 # SR1eGameBot
 A discord dicebot for SR1e, which may someday have additional tools to help run Shadowrun 1st Edition over Discord.

-## Rolling Dice

-Command format is intentionally similar to, without conflicting with, that of Exploding Dice (the SR5 dice roller by Haze).

 ### Roll Dice

 <pre>!X         Roll Xd6 without exploding 6's